SwiftGapple/cse15l-lab-reports/lab5.md

 ```
 * the condition will evaluate to false because the return code from previous javac command is 0, which means all the file have successfully compiled
-* the inner block won't execute
+* the inner block won't execute since the condition evaluate to false

 $27: `java -cp $CPATH org.junit.runner.JUnitCore TestListExamples > TEST_SCORE.txt`
 *